HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 ## 11.38 ##
 The keyword protected is used as an accessibility modifier to setup so that a class in a different package cannot access the class, but its subclasses in any package can access it.

+## 11.39 ##
+If the question marks are replaced by blanks, can class B be compiled?
+Yes, default access means visibility between classes in the same package.

+If the question marks are replaced by private, can class B be compiled?
+No, private means that the int called i and the method called m can only be used from within the class.

+If the question marks are replaced by protected, can class B be compiled?
+Yes, B inherits from A so B can used protected members from A.